 Classification of Lie Algebra

-Recall that the Lie group representation only depends a linear combination of generators as in its exponential form ${\cal{D}}(\alpha)= e^{i\,\alpha^a {\cal{T}}_a}$, we are able to choose a particular set of generators for the classification of Lie algebra.
+Recall that the Lie group representation only depends a linear combination of generators as in its exponential form {\cal{D}}(\alpha)= e^{i\,\alpha^a {\cal{T}}_a}, we are able to choose a particular set of generators for the classification of Lie algebra.

-We consider the compact Lie groups whose representation can always be unitary and thus their generators are Hermitian ${\cal{T}}_a={\cal{T}}^{\dagger}_a$.
+We consider the compact Lie groups whose representation can always be unitary and thus their generators are Hermitian {\cal{T}}_a={\cal{T}}^{\dagger}_a.

 Cartan generators

-Out of all the generators, we can construct a maximal subset of mutually commuting Hermitian generators (Cartan generators), ${\cal{H}}_i$ for $i=1,\cdots, m$, such that \begin{equation}{\cal{H}}_i={\cal{H}}^{\dagger}_i\,,\quad \Big[{\cal{H}}_i\,,{\cal{H}}_j\Big]=0\,,\quad\text{Tr}\left({\cal{H}}_i{\cal{H}}_j\right)=k_D\,\delta_{ij}\,\tag{1}\end{equation} for some positive constant $k_D$.
+Out of all the generators, we can construct a maximal subset of mutually commuting Hermitian generators (Cartan generators), {\cal{H}}_i for i=1,\cdots, m, such that \begin{equation}{\cal{H}}_i={\cal{H}}^{\dagger}_i\,,\quad \Big[{\cal{H}}_i\,,{\cal{H}}_j\Big]=0\,,\quad\text{Tr}\left({\cal{H}}_i{\cal{H}}_j\right)=k_D\,\delta_{ij}\,\tag{1}\end{equation}

 The construction of such Cartan generators is in the following steps:

-- From the generators ${\cal{T}}_1, \cdots,{\cal{T}}_N$, we can pick a maximal subset of mutually commuting generators, say ${\cal{T}}_1, \cdots,{\cal{T}}_m$, such that \begin{equation}\Big[{\cal{T}}_i\,,{\cal{T}}_j\Big]=0\end{equation} for $i,\,j=1,\cdots, m$.
+- From the generators {\cal{T}}_1, \cdots,{\cal{T}}_N, we can pick a maximal subset of mutually commuting generators, say {\cal{T}}_1, \cdots,{\cal{T}}_m, such that \begin{equation}\Big[{\cal{T}}_i\,,{\cal{T}}_j\Big]=0\end{equation}for i,\,j=1,\cdots, m.

-- Compute a $m\times m$ matrix $\mathbf{G}$ whose matrix element is defined by \begin{equation}\mathbf{G}_{ij}\equiv\text{Tr}({\cal{T}}_i\,{\cal{T}}_j)\end{equation} for $i,\,j=1,\cdots, m$.
+- Compute a m\times m matrix \mathbf{G} whose matrix element is defined by \begin{equation}\mathbf{G}_{ij}\equiv\text{Tr}({\cal{T}}_i\,{\cal{T}}_j)\end{equation}for i,\,j=1,\cdots, m.

-- Since $\mathbf{G}$ is a real symmetric matrix, it can be diagonalized \begin{equation}\mathbf{O}\,\mathbf{G}\,\mathbf{O}^T=\text{diag}[\lambda_1,\cdots, \lambda_m]\end{equation} by an orthonormal matrix $\mathbf{O}$.
+- Since \mathbf{G} is a real symmetric matrix, it can be diagonalized \begin{equation}\mathbf{O}\,\mathbf{G}\,\mathbf{O}^T=\text{diag}[\lambda_1,\cdots, \lambda_m]\end{equation}by an orthonormal matrix \mathbf{O}.

-- Finally, define a set of new generators \begin{equation}{\cal{H}}_i\equiv \sqrt{\frac{k_D}{\lambda_i}}\sum_{j=1}^m \mathbf{O}_{ij}\,{\cal{T}}_j\,,\end{equation} which satsifies all the properties in Eq.
+- Finally, define a set of new generators \begin{equation}{\cal{H}}_i\equiv \sqrt{\frac{k_D}{\lambda_i}}\sum_{j=1}^m \mathbf{O}_{ij}\,{\cal{T}}_j\,,\end{equation}which satsifies all the properties in Eq.
 (1).

-- Cartan generators can be simultaneously diagonalized as \begin{equation}{\cal{H}}_i |\mu\rangle =\mu_i|\mu\rangle\,,\tag{2}\end{equation} where $\mu$ is a $m$-component vector called weights.
+- Cartan generators can be simultaneously diagonalized as \begin{equation}{\cal{H}}_i |\mu\rangle =\mu_i|\mu\rangle\,,\tag{2}\end{equation}where \mu is a m-component vector called weights.

-- In Lie algebra $\mathfrak{su}(2)$, $m=1$, $\cal{H}_1=\cal{J}_3$ and $k_D=1/2$.
+- In Lie algebra \mathfrak{su}(2), m=1, \cal{H}_1=\cal{J}_3 and k_D=1/2.

 Raising and lowering operators